kantuni/CP3/Chapter 1/Exercise 1.2.3.md

      friend bool operator<(const Birthday& a, const Birthday& b) {
        if (a.month != b.month) {
+         // ascending by month
          return a.month < b.month;
        } else if (a.day != b.day) {
+         // ascending by day
          return a.day < b.day;
        } else {
          // ascending by age